 Mark your calendar for 4:00 pm on Monday, June 24 to make sure you don't miss what is sure to be an inspirational kick-off to this year's national conference.

-Barbara Blacklock holds a Master's degree in Rehabilitation Counseling and is licensed by the State of Minnesota, as an Independent Social Worker (LISW).
+Barbara Blacklock holds a master's degree in rehabilitation counseling and is licensed by the State of Minnesota, as an independent social worker (LISW).
 She has worked in Disability Resources at the University of Minnesota for over 25 years and has presented locally, nationally and internationally on disability issues.
-Early in her career she was the Disability Resource Center Liaison to the Office of Student Finance.
-Barbara is currently the Disability Resource Liaison to the University of Minnesota Academic Health Center Programs and coordinates services to students in those programs.
+Early in her career she was the disability resource center liaison to the Office of Student Finance.
+Blacklock is currently the disability resource liaison to the University of Minnesota Academic Health Center Programs and coordinates services to students in those programs.
 For the past 12 years she has been the co-chair of the University of Minnesota Provost's Committee on Student Mental Health and coordinated the development of the website mentalhealth.umn.edu.